Ventustium/PyWhatsApp/README.md

 This is a selenium based project which relies heavily on the structure of web pages. if web whatsapp makes any changes internally then it can break the working of this project.
-As of January 2021 this project is working as intended.
+As of August 2022 this project is working as intended.

 ## Authors
 [Rahil Memon | LinkedIn](https://www.linkedin.com/in/rahil-memon/)